 What is the BCG Pymetrics Test?

-The BCG Pymetrics Test is an assessment that uses the power of games to measure and develop skills on a consistent and cost effective basis.
+The BCG Pymetrics Test is an assessment that uses the power of games to measure skills on a consistent and cost effective basis.
 Unlike one-dimensional multiple choice type tests, games are adaptive depending on the choices the player makes.

 In partnership with Pymetrics and Professor Gandhok from the Indian School of Business, the BCG Henderson Institute created a game backed by data science, neuroscience, and artificial intelligence that tests for a wide variety of skills and competencies.
 The game adjusts according to the player’s behavior in different settings.
 Ultimately at the end, the assessment provides a report that suggests the person’s best career options.
 The results depend on his or her strengths, which are also provided.
 The least suited career options are also provided based on the player’s weaknesses.